Deluxe Stateroom Deck 3

 Upon arriving in the charming city of Bayfield, you will be greeted with a performance by members of the Ojibwe (Chippewa) tribe.
 Next, you will continue your exploration of Lake Superior and set a course for the community of Silver Islet, established on an old silver mine, in an enchanting setting.
 Delight in the splendour of this lacustrine environment surrounded by blue, and meet the people who live there.

 You will then continue your journey, cruising toward the lake’s North Shore Inside Passage taking time to explore this mineral and wooded region from the water or on land.
-From lighthouses dotting the shorelines decked in autumnal colours to an ecosystem with exceptional riches in Terrace Bay, Rossport and Red Rock, this larger-than-life corner of the world offers its enchanted visitors, precious moments filled with warm encounters with the local communities and discovery of historical sites.
+From lighthouses dotting the shorelines decked in autumnal colours to an ecosystem with exceptional riches in Terrace Bay, Rossport and Red Rock, this larger-than-life corner of the world offers its enchanted visitors, precious moments filled with warm encounters with the local communities and historical sites discovery.

 Next, you will sail to the Slate Islands, known for their Provincial Park and abundant nature, before reaching Thunder Bay, your disembarkation port, where your wonderful cruise will draw to an end.